 Your staircase is more than just a pathway to different levels in your home.
 Like other spaces, it can be used to help elevate your home’s décor and overall look.
 However, choosing the right flooring for stairs can be tricky if you don’t know where to start.
 Here are a few tips to help make your decision a lot easier.

 Like any other floor, flooring for stairs requires regular maintenance.
 When you make the right flooring choice, this chore doesn’t have to be complicated.
 If it’s a high traffic area, you should consider choosing a carpet that’s durable with added stain protection.
 You’ll want to make sure you vacuum the carpet regularly to pick up any dirt or crumbs your stairs have collected.
-Hardwood, on the other hand, doesn’t hold onto dust or dirt, so a simple daily sweeping can help keep it clean.
+Hardwood flooring, on the other hand, doesn’t hold onto dust or dirt, so a simple daily sweeping can help keep it clean.
 Laminate is scratch, stain, wear, and fade-resistant, giving it a hardwood look matched with high-durability.

 The key is to weigh all your options and decide what’s most important to you and your household.